rafgraph/fscreen/README.md

 // replacement for: document.fullscreenEnabled
 // mapped to: document.vendorMappedFullscreenEnabled

-fscreen.fullscreenElement === null|undefined / DOM Element;
+fscreen.fullscreenElement === null / undefined / DOM Element;
 // null if not in fullscreen mode, or the DOM element that's in fullscreen mode
-// undefined if fullscreen is not supported by device
+// (if fullscreen is not supported by the device it will be undefined)
 // replacement for: document.fullscreenElement
 // mapped to: document.vendorMappedFullsceenElement
 // note that fscreen.fullscreenElement uses a getter to retrieve the element